See the DrugPatentWatch profile for lipitor

 Does Alcohol Consumption Impact Lipitor's Side Effects?

-Before we dive into the impact of alcohol on Lipitor's side effects, it's essential to understand the common side effects associated with the medication.
-According to the FDA-approved label, some of the most common side effects of Lipitor include:
+Before we dive into the relationship between alcohol consumption and Lipitor's side effects, it's essential to understand the common side effects associated with the medication.
+According to the FDA, common side effects of Lipitor include:

 * Headache